-1. At least 1 COVID-19 diagnosis (ICD-10 U07.1) between 7 days prior to ECD and the end of the exposure window.
+1. At least 1 COVID-19 diagnosis (ICD-10 U07.1) in an outpatient, inpatient, or emergency room setting between 7 days prior to ECD and the end of the exposure window.

 AND

 - 2. No exposure to any authorized COVID-19 therapies, regardless of setting (ie, outpatient/inpatient).
 Authorized therapies used to exclude pregnancies from the unexposed cohorts include: - a.
 Study cohort drugs - b.
 Other approved or authorized treatments (eg, molnupiravir, other monoclonal antibodies) - c.
 Convalescent plasma (indicated for patients with immunosuppressive disease or receiving immunosuppressive treatment)